elasticdotventures/dotfiles/README.md

 * 🪟 Windows .....  self explanatory! (*may not appear on Android!)

 So: Without knowing what WSLv2 "is" using only three symbols you can infer a lot about it!

-This behavior becomes a mighty _SUPERPOWER_🦸 when used with the new [eBPF](https://ebpf.io/) Linux kernel features, discussed elsewhere.

 ## ⚠️ Disclaimer
 This is Alpha software. _b00t_ is Provided AS-IS! \_b00t_is rique NFSW, for example a default project could be auto-named "butt_plug" or something like that, it's intentionally cheeky and non-discriminatory.  _b00t_ contains a powerful build process that can muster substantial resources.